manos2400/ntua-saas/README.md

 ## Installation and Usage

-You can chooose to install from the docker images or from the source code.
+You can choose to install from the docker images or from the source code.

 ### Installation from docker images
 TODO